ruuda/blog/posts/neither-necessary-nor-sufficient.md

 A few days ago I stumbled upon a [blog post][when-rust-makes-sense] that raised the following question:

-> A language without garbage collection, in 2015?
+> “A language without garbage collection, in 2015?”

 The language referred to is Rust, but that is hardly relevant here.